innodoc/innoconv/doc/content-creation.rst

 .. note::

-  If your content uses only one language, you will still need to put this single language here.
+  If your content uses just one language, you will still need to list the language here.

-.. _directory-and-file-structure:
+.. _directory_and_file_structure:

 Directory and file structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~